E-Commerce Sales Tax

 The rise of online marketplaces like Amazon, eBay, and Etsy has revolutionized the e-commerce industry, allowing small business owners to reach wider audiences.

-Unfortunately, that only makes sales tax compliance more troublesome.
+Unfortunately, that only makes sales tax compliance more troublesome for remote sellers.
 Well, you don’t have to worry about that with marketplace facilitator laws.
 These laws shift the responsibility of sales tax collection and remittance from individual sellers to the online marketplace.

-That means you no longer need to calculate and collect sales tax in each state you do business in yourself.
+That means you no longer need to calculate and collect sales tax in each state where you do business.
 Of course, nothing is ever that simple.

 Potential Risks